North Texas Teen's Lung Collapse Leads To Heartfelt Warning About Vaping

 “I woke up at 6:30 the next morning, just throwing up everywhere.
 I could feel my heart pounding out of my chest: you know– going 100 miles per hour.
 I was doing these half breaths.
 I really couldn’t get a whole breath in, even with the inhaler.”

 He was ultimately put on a ventilator– machines were keeping him alive.
-Doctors at Cook Children’s in Fort Worth could find no sign of infection– now suspecting that the vaping led to the crisis.
+Doctors at Cook Children’s in Fort Worth could find no sign of infection– now suspecting the vaping led to the crisis.

 And they are not alone in raising concerns about e-cigarettes.